Robert Bradford (Northern Irish politician): Political career

-Murder
+Death

 Bradford was gunned down by three IRA members, one of them carrying a submachine gun, on 14 November 1981.
 He was hosting a political surgery in a community centre in Finaghy, Belfast.
 Kenneth Campbell, the 29-year-old Protestant caretaker in the centre, was killed at the front door by the first outburst of gunfire.
 An RUC bodyguard was then held at gunpoint, while Bradford was shot several times.
 As the IRA unit got away, the RUC constable fired three shots at the car they were riding in.

 Secretary of State Jim Prior was verbally abused and jostled by a group of angry loyalists outside the church at his funeral and hissed at by members of the congregation.
 Ian Paisley also protested against his attendance.

 Taoiseach Garret FitzGerald made an expression of sympathy in the Irish parliament Dáil Éireann, stating:

 I would like to refer to the brutal murder, by the Provisional IRA, of the Reverend Robert Bradford, MP in Belfast on Saturday last.
 His death and that of Mr. Ken Campbell, caretaker at the Finaghy Community Centre, are part of a calculated series of atrocities committed in recent days.
 I know that all the people we represent share the sense of sorrow, anger and outrage widely felt in Northern Ireland at present.

 The killing of an elected representative of the people calls for particular condemnation in the strongest possible terms and serves to remind us of the real objectives of the organisation responsible.
 The IRA has once again shown its utter contempt for human life and for the democratic process which it has recently sought to distort for its own ends.
 Its true attitude to democracy and freedom was summed up in a recent statement of an IRA spokesman who, when asked by an interviewer for a foreign newspaper about the wishes of the people in this part of the country concerning an aspect of reunification, replied, "We call the shots.
 We don't really give a damn what they want".

 The IRA described him as "one of the key people responsible for winding up the loyalist paramilitary sectarian machine", a "propagator of anti-Catholic sectarian hatred", and "a prominent motivator of attacks on Catholics".
 A number of Catholics were killed by loyalists in retaliation.
 Years later, it was revealed that the security services had been warned three days before Bradford's death about the IRA plot to assassinate him, but did nothing to prevent it, leading to the claim that they were protecting the life of informers within the IRA.

 His seat was won by Martin Smyth, also of the UUP, in a by-election in 1982.